 If the high court reigns in the subsidies, here is what's likely to happen.

-So this is this is this is in contrast to the stories of crisis and doom that are out there if the court reigns in the subsidies.
+So this is in contrast to the stories of crisis and doom that are out there if the court reigns in the subsidies.

-The first thing she says it'll happen, people with Obamacare subsidies who would lose them will still be helped.
+The first thing she says that'll happen, people with Obamacare subsidies who would lose them will still be helped.

 No matter how the justices rule, it'll have no impact on the poor.